Energy in South Africa: Eskom

 Eskom is a South African electricity public utility, established in 1923 as the Electricity Supply Commission (ESCOM) and also known by its Afrikaans name Elektrisiteitsvoorsieningskommissie (EVKOM), by the government of the Union of South Africa in terms of the Electricity Act (1922).
 Eskom represents South Africa in the Southern African Power Pool.

 The utility is the largest producer of electricity in Africa, is among the top seven utilities in the world in terms of generation capacity and among the top nine in terms of sales.
 It is the largest of South Africa's state owned enterprises.

 Eskom operates a number of notable power stations, including Kendal Power Station, and Koeberg nuclear power station in the Western Cape Province, the only nuclear power plant in Africa.
 The company is divided into Generation, Transmission and Distribution divisions and together Eskom generates approximately 95% of electricity used in South Africa.

 Eskom's can generate a total nominal capacity of 44GW as at March 2019.
 Coal fired power stations make up 83% to the nominal capacity mix generated just over 90% of the total energy in 2018.
 The rest of the energy generated came from a combined contribution by other power stations which accounted for 17% in total nominal capacity.

+In 2024, repairs to Eskom's coal-fired power stations resulted in a stable power supply for three consecutive months, reducing solar installations from 97 MW to 26 MW monthly.
+Imports of photovoltaic cells and modules from China dropped from over $180 million in May 2023 to less than $40 million per month since August 2023.